LukeSmithxyz/based.cooking/src/pork-based-chili-con-carne.md

 # Chilli con Carne

 Thinly minced and non-lean mince is preferred.
 Spices shall be left to the choice of the cook, if at all desired.
 Mince should be broken up well before cooking.

-- ⏲️ Prep time: 5 min
+- ⏲ Prep time: 5 min
-- 🍳 Cook time: 1-2 hours
+- 🍳 Cook time: 1-2 hr
+- 🍽 Servings: 4

 ## Ingredients